loopbackio/loopback.io/pages/en/lb4/Dependency-Injection.md

 Note that the dependencies to be injected could be classes themselves, in which case [[Context]] will recursively instantiate these classes first, resolving their dependencies as needed.

-In this particular example, the class is a [Provider](https://github.com/strongloop/loopback-next/wiki/Writing-Components#providers).
+In this particular example, the class is a [Provider](Writing-Components#providers).
 Providers allow you to customize the way how a value is created by the Context, possibly depending on other Context values.
-A provider is typically bound using `.toProvider()` API:
+A provider is typically bound using `.toProvider(.html)` API:

 ```js
 app.bind('authentication.provider').toProvider(AuthenticationProvider);